pcgeng/practice/README.md

-# Personal practices for HTML5, CSS and JavaScript
+# Personal Practices for HTML, CSS and JavaScript